Meet our Team

 PRACTICE MANAGER

-As Practice Manager, my main goal is to make your care as accessible as possible.
-I will do my best to take care of the initial scheduling, billing, and insurance so that you and the therapists can focus on getting you the support you need.
+As Practice Manager, Megan’s main goal is to make your care as accessible as possible.
+She combines her organizational and analytic skills with her previous experience as a Certified Peer Support Specialist to take care of the initial scheduling, billing, and insurance so that you and the therapists can focus on getting you the support you need.

 -